Chart Color Schemes

 Karrinyup - Gwelup - Carine has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 29 such projects that are expected to impact the area.
-Notable among these are West Village, Karrinyup Bus Depot Transformation, Stirling City Centre Sports Precinct, and Bold Park Community Facilities Upgrade.
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 29 projects that could impact the area.
+Notable ones include West Village, Karrinyup Bus Depot Transformation, Stirling City Centre Sports Precinct, and Bold Park Community Facilities Upgrade.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.